TGAC/grassroots-server-apache-httpd/readme.md

 The uri is set using the standard httpd directives such as ```<Location>``` and ```<LocationMatch>``` and the installation directory is specified using the ```GrassrootsRoot``` directive which takes a string denoting the path.
 The content of an example configuration is file is shown below.

+The available configuration properties are described below:

+  * **GrassrootsCache**: The provider for the Jobs Cache
+	* **GrassrootsConfig**: The config file to use for this Grassroots Server
+	* **GrassrootsServicesConfigPath**: The path to the individual services config files AP_INIT_TAKE1 ("GrassrootsReferenceServicesPath", SetGrassrootsReferencesPath, NULL, ACCESS_CONF, "The path to the referred service files"), AP_INIT_TAKE1 ("GrassrootsRoot", SetGrassrootsRootPath, NULL, ACCESS_CONF, "The path to the Grassroots installation"), AP_INIT_TAKE1 ("GrassrootsServersManager", SetGrassrootsServersManager, NULL, ACCESS_CONF, "The path to the Grassroots Servers Manager Module to use"), AP_INIT_TAKE1 ("GrassrootsJobManager", SetGrassrootsJobsManager, NULL, ACCESS_CONF, "The path to the Grassroots Jobs Manager Module to use"),

 ~~~{conf}
 #
 # Load the Grassroots module and the caching modules required